 VIII.
 GENERAL OR ROUTINE ISSUES:

-A. Broadcast Media: Calls from broadcast media (TV and Radio) should always be referred immediately to the employee’s Department Head or the Assistant Director/Customer Experience Manager.
+A. Broadcast Media: Calls from broadcast media (TV and Radio) should always be referred immediately to the employee’s Department Head or the Division Head for Public Services/Support Services.
 That management representative will contact the Library Director and coordinate a response including designating a spokesperson.

-B. Local Print Media: Each Department Head or the Assistant Director/Customer Experience Manager may handle calls from local print media regarding most routine department issues and programs.
-When appropriate, the Department Head/Assistant Director/Customer Experience Manager may designate an employee in their department to respond to specific questions from print media.
+B. Local Print Media: Each Department Head or the Division Head for Public Services/Support Services may handle calls from local print media regarding most routine department issues and programs.
+When appropriate, the Department Head or Division Head for Public Services/Support Services may designate an employee in their department to respond to specific questions from print media.
 The Library Director should be informed of these media requests, including the reporter’s name and topic, either before or immediately following interviews.

 IX.
 LIBRARY-INITIATED INFORMATION: